JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 ## How to setup the developer environment

+**Important:** when a new version of Robotics Academy is released it also updates the official RADI.
+Make sure to upgrade it using the following command: `docker pull jderobot/robotics-academy:latest` and `docker pull jderobot/robotics-database:latest`.

 Before starting developing, please ensure that you have understood RoboticsAcademy architecture and where the different resources are placed.
 There are three different ways of developing in RA:

 <a name="automatic-script"></a>